18F/api-standards/README.md

 ### The standards are a roadmap not a roadblock

 These standards are intended to streamline the process for GSA organizations to publish new APIs by providing practical and pragmatic advice.
 We believe these standards will benefit GSA API development and provide consistency.
-Projects can benefit if they start considering these in their design even if they do not implement them all.

 ### They primarily focus on RESTful APIs